WDI-SEA/notes/08-cs/cs-trees-data-structures/readme.md

 ## Graphs

 If we remove even more restrictions from trees, we end up with graphs, which are interconnected sets of nodes.
+Each connection is called an **edge**.

 ![Undirected graph](https://computersciencesource.files.wordpress.com/2010/05/dfs_1.png)
 ![Directed graph](https://upload.wikimedia.org/wikipedia/commons/thumb/0/03/Directed_acyclic_graph_2.svg/305px-Directed_acyclic_graph_2.svg.png)

 Graphs can be directed (a path that has direction) or undirected.
 Graphs are essential in applications such as Facebook or Twitter, where showing relationships between users and groups is essential across large applications.
 Other applications include maze solving and mutual friend finding, which can be implemented via the following graph searches.

+Graphs are more than just nodes and edges though.
+Graph theory categorizes graphs by different properties, such as **bipartite**, **directed**, **undirected**, and more.

+Note that we can modify a linked list to be a graph.
+Instead of having one `next` pointer, we could have either a list or matrix that shows which edges the graph connects to.

 [RGL: Ruby library for graphs](https://github.com/monora/rgl)